Keeper-Security/discovery-and-rotation-saas-dev/integrations/jfrog_access_token/README.md

 - Add the following custom fields:
     - **access_token**: The current JFrog access token to be rotated
     - **token_description**: Description for the new token (e.g., "Production API Access")
     - **jfrog_token_scope**: (Optional) Token scope.
-If not provided, extracted from current token
+If not provided, it will be extracted from the current token.
 - This will create a record of type **PAM User**.

     <img src="images/pam_user.png" width="350" alt="pam_user">

 ## Executing the Script for Rotating Access Token
-Once you have your pre-requisites ready, make sure you cover the following:
+Once prerequisites are ready, complete the following:

 - Execute the following command in your activated virtual environment: